Example configuration.yaml entry for RS232 configuration media_player: - platform: nad serial_port: /dev/ttyUSB0

-nad platform allows you to control a NAD receiver through RS232 from Home Assistant.
+nad platform allows you to control a NAD receiver through RS232, TCP and Telnet from Home Assistant.

 To add an NAD receiver to your installation, add the following to your